elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-09-01-cs3103-lecture-4-network-application-and-demo.md

 ## Local DNS name server
-- Does not strictly belong to hierachy
+- **Does not strictly belong to hierachy**
 - Each ISP has one
 - When host makes DNS query, it is send to its local DNS server
-	- Local has cahce of recent name to address translation pairs but might be out of date
+	- Local has cache of recent name to address translation pairs but might be out of date
     - Acts as a proxy and forwards query into hierarchy

 ## DNS name resolution example